What is the Asia Pacific Triennial?

 The series has seen the Gallery develop long-standing partnerships throughout the region and helped build one of the world's most significant collections of contemporary Asian and Pacific art.

-Learn more about the Asia Pacific Triennial – its history and its future – through the resources below, as well as the APT archive.
+Learn more about the Asia Pacific Triennial – its history and its future – through the resources below, as well as the APT archive and Asia Pacific Art Papers, QAGOMA’s ongoing survey of the diverse creative contexts that animate the vast geopolitical region surveyed by the Triennial.